Agricultural Science & Technology

 The Environmental Horticulture specialization (Formerly Plant Sciences: Horticulture and Crop Production) is designed to lead students toward becoming an owner-operator or a manager in fields such as: environmental horticulture; greenhouse management; container nursery production; fresh fruit and vegetable production; and plant protection.
 For students who have a strong interest in education, numerous possibilities for rewarding careers also exist in agricultural extension, public gardens, and ornamental horticulture.

-Agricultural Education is a University of Maryland program that is a cooperative effort of the College of Agriculture and Natural resources and the College of Education.
+Agricultural & Extension Education is a University of Maryland program that is a cooperative effort of the College of Agriculture and Natural resources and the College of Education.
 It is designed to prepare students to teach agriculture and related subjects in high school.
-Many high schools in Maryland and other states offer an agricultural curriculum that is associated with the Future Farmers of America (FFA).
+Many high schools in Maryland and other states offer an agricultural curriculum that is associated with The National FFA Organization.
 There are two paths that students can take in preparation for a career as a high school agriculture teacher.
 Students can double major in Agricultural Science and Technology (AGST) and Secondary Education or students can earn a B.S. degree in AGST and a M.A. degree in education.